Being Christ-like & not Christian

 My family and I went to Cornerstone for much of the beginning of my life.
-I always liked going because it was opulent, huge and beautiful, honestly.
+I always liked going because it was opulent, huge and beautiful.
 I was too young to understand the service, but I remember especially liking the Christmas midnight mass.

 The ritual made it special and I learned about Christ.
 I genuinely love(d) him.
 I spent most of my life feeling an immense connection to my religion and my spiritual energy in this way.
 I applied my feelings at church with every day life in good and bad ways.
 I enjoyed going there until after 9/11 when the weird fire & brimstone-esque Zionism began.
 The fun and poignant parables became dark productions of instilling fear and supporting war.
 It made me deeply question many things because it made me so uncomfortable and angry.
 I can’t recall being back since.